WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/TF2 Nav Mesh Guide.md

 * `DOOR_ALWAYS_BLOCKS` - Blocks nav area upon `func_door` being closed.
 * `DOOR_NEVER_BLOCKS` - Prevents nav area from being blocked by `func_door`s.
+* `SNIPER_SPOT` - Unused TFAttribute meant for the raid game mode.
+It was meant to mark areas to be utilized by snipers.
+* `SENTRY_SPOT` - Unused TFAttribute meant for the raid game mode.
+It was meant to mark areas to build sentries at.

 You may notice that I have listed TFAttributes in an ordered list, instead of an unordered list.
 This is intentional as **TFAttributes override each others' blocked status(es)**, so the ordered list represents the order the TFAttributes' blocked status is processed.